-- 1. Discomfort and barriers are cumulative across the journey when disabled users face a sequence of minor (and sometimes major) issues it ultimately leads to a level of anxiety; and every participant described that they feel stress when using public transport, so they often avoid travel altogether. - 2.
-Many people avoid journeys with connections travel with connections have the potential to double the issues users experience while using public transport, as many people we talked to said they had been left stranded due to a missed connection and this is more difficult to overcome for disabled people.

-- 3. Buses replacing trains (BRT) is a huge challenge most people we spoke to will cancel plans, pay more for other transport or not travel at all when they know train services are replaced by buses (both planned an unplanned), which makes planning for bigger events and social engagements less reliable, or even impossible.

-- 4. Barriers differ for each disability naturally, boarding is a bigger issue

-for people using wheelchairs or a

-walking aid, while orientation is more

-of a concern for the blind community;

-a common finding was knowing

-where they were on a journey and

-when to disembark, this proved to be

-a challenge for all people we spoke

-to, sometimes for different reasons,

-but often with similar
+- Discomfort and barriers are cumulative across the journey when disabled users face a sequence of minor (and sometimes major) issues it ultimately leads to a level of anxiety.
+Every participant described that they feel stress when using public transport, so they often avoid travel altogether. - 2.
+Many people avoid journeys with connections travel with connections have the potential to double the issues users experience while using public transport, as many people we talked to said they had been left stranded, due to a missed connection and this is more difficult to overcome for disabled people. - 3.
+Buses replacing trains (BRT) is a huge challenge most people we spoke to will cancel plans, pay more for other transport or not travel at all when they know train services are replaced by buses (both planned an unplanned), which makes planning for bigger events and social engagements less reliable, or even impossible. - 4.
+Barriers differ for each disability naturally, boarding is a bigger issue for people using wheelchairs or a walking aid, while orientation is more of a concern for the blind community.
+A common finding was knowing where they were on a journey and when to disembark, this proved to be a challenge for all people we spoke to, sometimes for different reasons, but often with similar solutions.

-solutions

-The results
+The Results

 The heatmap below provides a visual look at what barriers during a journey can cause stress for users with accessibility needs.
-It is clear that each disability has different 'pain points', and understanding the context and accumulative effect of such barriers, will be the best way to identify impactful actions.
+It is clear that each disability has different 'pain points'.
+Understanding the context and accumulative effect of such barriers, will be the best way to identify impactful actions.
 The barriers of users with invisible disabilities can be experienced by many people, the differentiator for this study is whether they needed a seat to travel without stress.

-We noted that stressors bundle at different points depending on the users disability, for instance the blind community have anxiety around the planning and locating of a service, while people with mobility issues are more focussed on how to get to the stop or station and then boarding.
+We noted that stressors bundle at different points depending on the users disability, for instance the blind community have anxiety around the planning and locating of a service, while people with mobility concerns are more focussed on how to get to the stop or station and then boarding.

 Below are just some of the thoughts shared by the participants who took part in our research study.
-We also found there were some centralised themes that were expressed across the study and we have also included these observations.